 18. Garlic Artichoke Hummus

 Hummus is one of the best spreads to include on a party platter, but not if you’re on a paleo diet.
 Luckily, you can serve up delicious hummus without using garbanzo beans.
 Densely delicious and nutritious artichoke hearts have the star role in this recipe, enhanced by lemon and garlic.
-Just a half-cup of artichoke hearts provides 7 grams of dietary fiber.
+Just a half-cup of provides 7 grams of dietary fiber.
 That’s about 25 percent of your daily need.

 19. Shrimp Ceviche

 Traditional ceviche “cooks” raw fish with the acidity of citrus juice.
 If you’re curious about ceviche but haven’t been ready to try it, here’s a recipe that gives you the flavors of ceviche with cooked shrimp.
-The lime and orange juices used here will give you plenty of vitamin C, while the tomato supplies plenty of vitamin A and also vitamin K, which helps with blood clotting.
+The lime and orange juices used here will give you plenty of vitamin C, while the supplies plenty of vitamin A and also vitamin K, which helps with blood clotting.
 This recipe is both paleo friendly and heart healthy.

 20. Lemon and Olive Tapenade

-If nuts and olives are your idea of prime appetizers, you’ll enjoy this recipe, which puts those two savory ingredients in one dish.
-Almonds certainly pack a nutritious punch.
+If nuts and olives are your idea of prime appetizers, you’ll enjoy this recipe, which puts those two savory ingredients in one dish. certainly pack a nutritious punch.
 One-half cup provides nearly a quarter of your daily requirement of calcium, and the magnesium necessary to process it.
 Almonds are also one of the highest-fiber and highest-protein nuts.